cheerful/freckle-apidocs/content/v1/index.md

 * There's a timeout or a network issue and the connection is dropped without response.
   This is rare but it does happen.
 Try the call again.

+## Rate Limiting

+You can perform up to 2 requests per second from the same IP address.
+Requests that exceed this limit will return a `429 Too Many Requests` response.
+If you receive a `429` response, make sure to wait a little longer between requests.

 ## Roles

 There are currently four user roles in Freckle: **`administrator`**, **`owner`**, **`member`**, and **`freelancer`**.